NishchayAnand/software-engineering/Interview Prep/Java/Questions.md

 ### Q. State the differences between equals() method and equals operator.

 An object may contain multiple types of data.
 Using the equals (`==`) operator does not work for comparison of objects.
 Hence, we need to use equals() method.
 The equals() method compares the value.

 ---

-### Q. What is Constant Pool?

-The constant pool is a special area in memory where constant values are stored.

-For strings, the constant pool plays a crucial role in memory management and performance optimization.
-When you create a **string literal (e.g., String s = "hello")**, the JVM first checks the constant pool.
-If the string already exists there, a reference to it is assigned to the variable s.
-If not, the string is added to the constant pool, and then a reference is assigned.

-> **NOTE:** When you create a string using the **new keyword (e.g., String s = new String("hello"))**, a new string object is created in the heap memory, regardless of whether the string already exists in the constant pool.

----